Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 3. If the address you see is your IP address and shows your location, and you are using a VPN, this means you have a DNS leak.
 If your VPN’s IP address is shown, then it’s working normally.

-If possible, it’s a good idea to test with multiple online checkers.
+If possible, it’s a good idea to test with multiple online checkers, as different tools may detect different types of leaks.

 Figure 1 shows ipleak.net used with a badly configured VPN.
 It returns the correct IP address.
 This is a DNS leak.